ofiwg/libfabric/man/fi_domain.3.md

 This specifies the default traffic class that will be associated any endpoints created within the domain.
 See [`fi_endpoint`(3)](fi_endpoint.3.html) for additional information.

+## Max Authorization Keys per Endpoint (max_ep_auth_key)

+: The maximum number of authorization keys which can be supported per connectionless endpoint.

 # RETURN VALUE